-- Seek to stations broadcasting the selected type of programming. - Receive announcements concerning local and national emergencies. - Display messages from radio stations. - Seek to stations with traffic announcements. - Provide the time of day. - Provide a program type (PTY) for current programming. - Provide the name of the program being broadcast.
+- Seek to stations broadcasting the selected type of programming. - Receive announcements concerning local and national emergencies. - Display messages from radio stations. - Seek to stations with traffic announcements.

+- Provide the time of day. - Provide a program type (PTY) for current programming. - Provide the name of the program being broadcast.

-XMTM Satellite Radio Service
+XM[TM] Satellite Radio Service

 XM is a satellite radio service that is based in the 48 contiguous United States and 10 Canadian provinces.
 XM Satellite Radio has a wide variety of programming and commercial-free music, coast-to-coast, and in digital-quality sound.
-During your trial or when you subscribe, you will get unlimited access to XM Radio Online for when you are not in the vehicle.
 A service fee is required to receive the XM service.
 For more information, contact XM at xmradio.com or call 1-800-929-2100 in the U.S. and xmradio.ca or call 1-877-438-9677 in Canada.